 Visitors of the Maritime Museum of Tasmania can explore the ship and whaling history of Tasmania through models and stories.

-Our Hobart Itinerary for 5 Days features the best city sights, attractions and nature.
-One thing we did not include, however, is day trips around Hobart – and there are numerous opportunities for day long excursions!
+Our Hobart Itinerary for 5 Days features the best city sights along with a good dose of nature.
+One thing we did not include, however, is day trips around Hobart.

-We recommend searching online for the best tours from Hobart (where you can read invaluable reviews from fellow travelers) – or consider one (or more) of the highly-rated Hobart tours listed below to add to your Hobart Itinerary.
+We recommend searching online for the top tours from Hobart, where you can read invaluable reviews from fellow travelers.
+Also consider one (or more) of the highly-rated tours listed below to add to your Hobart Itinerary.

-One of the best day trips from Hobart, Tasmania, a Port Arthur day trip combines history and nature.
-The all-day trip to the Tasman Peninsula takes participants via boat to the most beautiful landscapes in the country where sea cliffs rise from the water and wildlife is abundant.
-At the Port Arthur UNESCO World Heritage Historic Site, visitors learn about Tasmania’s intriguing history as a former convict colony.
+One of the best day trips from Hobart, Tasmania, Port Arthur combines history and nature.
+This all-day excursion to the Tasman Peninsula takes participants via boat to beautiful landscapes where sea cliffs rise from the water and wildlife is abundant.
+At the Port Arthur UNESCO World Heritage Historic Site, visitors learn about Tasmania’s intriguing past as a former convict colony.
 Reserve your space now!

-Ranked as one of the Tasmania top things to do, Bruny Island day trips from Hobart are a full-day adventure.
-Participants take a 3-hour cruise around Bruny Island, which features incredible beaches, craggy coastlines, sea caves and epic wildlife.
-Lunch is also included in this day tour expedition!
+Ranked as one of the Tasmania top things to do, Bruny Island day trips from Hobart are an adventure.
+Participants take a 3-hour cruise which features incredible beaches, craggy coastlines, sea caves and epic wildlife.
+Lunch is also included on this expedition.
 Book it now!

 Full-Day Hobart Tour to Wineglass Bay

 A highly rated day trip from Hobart, the tour travels through Coles Bay and Wineglass Bay to Freycinet National Park.
 The tour is highlighted by incredible scenery, quaint coastal villages and the opportunity for a short walk.
-Participants can count on their tour guide to share interesting facts and information about Tasmania.
 Find out more!

-Using public buses is a great way to explore beyond the CBD.
-In our 5 Day Hobart Itinerary, we recommend using public transit to venture north of the city to the MONA Museum and Moorilla Winery – but there are a few more destinations that are even further afield that fellow travelers might want to add to their trip plan.
+In our 5 Day Hobart Itinerary, we recommend using public transit to venture just outside the city limits.
+However, there are a few more destinations that are even further afield that can be included, as well.

 Maria Island

-Located off the east coast of Tasmania, Maria Island is a fascinating place to visit – and it’s accessible from Hobart using a combination of bus and ferry!
+Located off the east coast of Tasmania, Maria Island is a fascinating place to visit.
+It’s accessible from Hobart using a combination of bus and ferry.
 Top Maria Island activities are hiking, wildlife spotting and exploring.
 Some of the most interesting places to see are the Painted Cliffs, the Darlington Probation Station and Fossil Cliffs.

 New Norfolk